dy/sprae/readme.md

 ## Reactivity

-Directive expressions are naturally reactive, ie. data may contain any async/reactive values, such as:
+Directive expressions are natively reactive, ie. data may contain any async/reactive values, such as:

 * _Promise_ / _Thenable_
 * _Observable_ / _Subject_ / _Subscribable_